RakaDoank/uws-react-native/README.md

 ## Compatibility

-`uws-react-native` is compatible only compatible for new architecture of React Native.
+`uws-react-native` is only compatible for new architecture of React Native.

 ### Platform